beezly/Vela/README.md

 More reactive and non-reactive FX.
 Create a custom component for Home Assistant rather than a collection of inputs and automations.
 Investigate higher performance screen grabbing techniques.
-Grab the local display aspect ratio as a basis for the video visualization (currently hard-coded to 16:9).

 ## Installation